Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Data Preparation

 \subsection{\it Swift}

-Since its launch in February 2006, {\it Swift} has continuously monitored the GC with a cadence of $\sim$1 ks exposure every 1–4 days \citep{Degenaar+15}.
-This high-cadence program provides systematic coverage of the 2024 outburst of Swift J174610 (another possible outburst occurred before {\it Swift} was operational; see Section~\ref{sec:burst2005}).
-We analyzed all available {\it Swift}/XRT observations up to June 6, 2025, when the source had become too faint to be detected.
-In total, 80 observations with a summed exposure of $\sim 70$ ks were uniformly reprocessed using the standard {\it xrtpipeline} task in HEASoft v6.35.
-Source and background spectra were extracted with {\it xselect} from annular regions with 2–4 times the 90\% enclosed counts radius (ECR), estimated from the point spread function (PSF) as a function of off-axis angle and photon energy following \citet{Moretti+05}.
+Since its launch in February 2006, {\it Swift} has continuously monitored the GC in $\sim$1 ks exposure with a cadence of every 1–4 days \citep{Degenaar+15}.
+This high-cadence program provides systematic coverage of the 2024 outburst of Swift J174610 from Feb 22 to 6 June, when the source had become too faint to be detected (another possible outburst occurred before {\it Swift} was operational; see Section~\ref{sec:burst2005}).
+We analyzed all available {\it Swift}/XRT observations since February 2023 up to September 2025, which help to determine the quiescent level before the 2024 outburst and to trace its post-outburst evolution (see a long-term {\it Swift} light curve in Fig.~\ref{fig:swift_lc}).
+In total, 582 observations with a summed exposure of $\sim 489$ ks (80 observations with $\sim 70$ ks exposure covering the outburst) were uniformly reprocessed using the standard {\it xrtpipeline} task in HEASoft v6.35.
+Source and background spectra were extracted with {\it xselect}, with the source extracted from a circular region enclosing the 90\% enclosed counts radius (ECR), and the background from an annular region with 2–4 times this radius, estimated from the point spread function (PSF) as a function of off-axis angle and photon energy following \citet{Moretti+05}.
+The net count rates were converted to unabsorbed fluxes using the best-fit spectral model.
 The source centroid was fixed to the position determined from the {\it Chandra} data (Section~\ref{sec:chandra_data}).
-For spectral analysis, we used only the pre-April-2024 exposures (totaling $\sim13$ ks), when the transient maintained a high 2–-8 keV flux (Fig.~\ref{fig:lc}).
+For spectral analysis, we used only the exposures obtained during February--April 2024 (totaling $\sim13$ ks), when the transient maintained a high 2–8 keV flux (Fig.~\ref{fig:lc}).
 The spectral analysis was performed with XSPEC v12.15.0 \citep{Arnaud+96}.
+Using the same extraction regions, we constructed the 2–8 keV X-ray light curve from all available Swift/XRT observations.
+For each observation, source and background counts were measured and the net count rates, along with their uncertainties, were estimated using the {\it aprates} tool.
+To improve the signal-to-noise ratio, every five consecutive observations were grouped together.